FIXTradingCommunity/fix-simple-binary-encoding/v1-0-RC4/doc/05SchemaExtensionMechanism.md

 older version of a schema should be compatible if interpretation of added fields or messages is not required for business processing.

+This specification only details compatibility at the presentation layer.
+It does not relieve application developers of any responsibility for carefully planning a migration strategy and for handling exceptions at the application layer.

 ### Constraints

 Compatibility is only ensured under these conditions: